OnionUI/Onion/website/docs/07-apps/01-included-in-onion/theme-switcher.md

 #### To install a theme:
 - Visit [Onion themes repository](https://github.com/OnionUI/Themes/blob/main/README.md)
-- Download a theme to `/Themes` folder on your SD card.
+- Download a theme to `/Themes` folder on your SD card
-- Apply your theme with the Theme Switcher app.
+- Apply your theme with the Theme Switcher app

 #### Icon switching

-- ThemeSwitcher now supports themes with icon packs - *remember to visit our [themes repository](https://github.com/OnionUI/Themes/blob/main/README.md) for additional themes and icon packs!*
+- Theme Switcher now supports themes with icon packs - *remember to visit our [themes repository](https://github.com/OnionUI/Themes/blob/main/README.md) for additional themes and icon packs!*
 - Change icon pack and edit individual icons in Tweaks

 <table align="center"><thead>